 Preparation (call it planning): What you need

-Search Engine Optimization for technology companies is a fierce battle.
+SEO for technology companies is a fierce battle.
 You're constantly pursuing visibility in a fast changing landscape, and your equally informed competitors are doing the same.
 The key is careful planning and this means getting the basics right.
 Here are the most important items you need to get ready.

 1. Product website